raydac/mvn-finisher/README.md

 in the case, after session processing end (either successful or error) the task `print-echo` is executed.

 If defined several finishing tasks then they will be sorted in such manner:
-- list of projects with found finishing tasks is reversed
+- list of projects in order provided in maven session project list
+- only projectes with build status will be processed
 - if any error in session build then execution order is:
   - __finish-error__
   - __finish__